Unreasonable Behaviour During Divorce In Singapore

 Impact On The Division Of Assets, Alimony, And Child Custody

 In Singapore, the grounds for divorce, including unreasonable behaviour, do not directly impact the division of assets, alimony, and child custody.
-Singapore follows a “clean break” principle, where the division of assets, alimony, and child custody are determined separately from the grounds for divorce.
+Singapore follows a “clean break” principle, where the division of assets, alimony, and child custody is determined separately from the grounds for divorce.

 The court will consider various factors, such as the needs and welfare of the children, the financial contributions of each party, and the length of the marriage, to determine a fair and equitable division of assets, alimony, and child custody arrangements.